What’s on in Melbourne This Week for Retirement Rookies Like us

 History Walking Tours in Melbourne this Week

-City of Literature Walking Tour (Thursdays 10 am – 1 pm).
+City of Literature: 3-hour Walking Tour (Thursdays, 10 am – 1 pm).
 This tour is ideal for curious readers, history lovers and anyone interested in the cultural forces that shaped Melbourne.
 3-hour walking tour, including coffee or tea mid-way.
 Tickets $60.
 Book here.

 History & Cultural Events in Melbourne this Week